Estimated reading time: 7 minutes

 Is emotional dysregulation a mental health disorder?

-Emotional dysregulation itself isn’t a diagnosis—it’s a symptom.
-But it often shows up with ADHD, anxiety, OCD, autism, and PANS/PANDAS.
-That’s why calming the nervous system is key to supporting real change.
+Emotional dysregulation is not a mental health disorder on its own, but it often shows up with ADHD, anxiety, OCD, autism, and PANS/PANDAS.
+Supporting emotional dysregulation starts with calming the nervous system and building regulation skills.

 Citations: